assimp/assimp/Readme.md

 	/tools		Tools (old assimp viewer, command line `assimp`) /samples	A small number of samples to illustrate possible use cases for Assimp
-	/workspaces	Build environments for vc,xcode,... (deprecated,
-			CMake has superseded all legacy build options!)

 ### Where to get help ###